 As a former schoolteacher and teacher trainer, Vazquez believes strongly in the importance of a quality education for all children.
 He was a member of the Santa Monica-Malibu Unified School District's Strategic Planning Committee, served on the School District's Feasibility Committee, and has played an active role in every local school board campaign for over twenty years.

 Vazquez graduated from Santa Monica City College and continued his education at the University of Southern California where he received his degree.
-A resident of Santa Monica since 1984, he and his wife, Maria, have two grown children and one grandchild.
+A resident of Santa Monica since 1984, he and his wife, Maria, have two grown children and two grandchildren.